notTypecast/planar_quadrotor/README.md

 #### Dynamic model
 As mentioned, only numerical optimization is implemented with the 3D quadrotor system.
 The dynamics for the 3D quadrotor are slightly more complicated than those of the planar quadrotor.

-Since our model uses rotor speeds as the control input, those need to be converted to thrust and torque, before they can be used to calculate acceleration.
+Since our model uses rotor speeds as the control input, those need to be converted to thrust and torque before they can be used to calculate acceleration.
 This is generally done by multiplying with constants $K_f$ and $K_t$.
-As such, to calculate the total thrust and torque, in the body frame, we use the below equations.
+As such, to calculate the total thrust and torque in the body frame, we use the below equations.

 $$\Large
     \begin{align}